hcederna/road-trip-optimization/README.md

 conda list
 ```

-You should see a list of installed packages and package versions including `googlemaps    2.5.1`, `jupyter    1.0.0`, 'pandas    0.23.4`, and `python    3.6.6` .
+You should see a list of installed packages and package versions including `googlemaps    2.5.1`, `jupyter    1.0.0`, `pandas    0.23.4`, and `python    3.6.6` .
 If instead you see an error message, reference [installing packages](https://conda.io/docs/user-guide/tasks/manage-pkgs.html#installing-packages) in the conda documentation.

 ### *Alternative without Anaconda: Install necessary packages*